 Another tax benefit of owning a rental property is the ability to defer paying capital gains tax and depreciation recapture taxes by conducting a Section 1031 tax-deferred exchange.
 A 1031 exchange allows you to defer paying capital gains tax on the sale of rental property if you reinvest the proceeds into another “like-kind” property.
 That means:

-• The replacement property must be equal or greater value to the one being sold.
+- The replacement property must be of equal or greater value than the one being sold.

 Depreciation recapture is another important consideration.
 When you sell a rental property, the IRS requires you to recapture the depreciation you claimed over the years.
 This recaptured depreciation is taxed as ordinary income, not at the capital gains rate, which can increase your overall tax liability.